 Respiratory rate greater than 20 breaths per minute or a partial CO2 pressure less than 32 mm Hg

 White blood cell (WBC) count greater than 12,000/mm3 or less than 4000/mm3, or more than 10% immature neutrophils2

 What terminology do you need to know to properly educate the nursing staff and student physicians on the team?
 What are the intricacies of understanding a disease state, once you know the terminology?

 This chapter is included to assist you in understanding the medical terminology that you will be exposed to during classes and your experiences as a pharmacy student.
 As you start your introductory practice courses, you will be exposed to medical terminology as it pertains to disease states as well as words that are part of a medical vernacular that describes processes in medicine and pharmacy.
 Many of the medical words we use are derived from Greek and Latin languages.
 You do not have to speak either of these languages to understand the terminology spoken on a daily basis.
 Once you learn a few common root words, prefixes, and suffixes, you will be able to sound out a word for pronunciation and determine its meaning.

 This chapter is not meant to be inclusive of all terms; it is included to help you begin to find your way around medical terminology.
 This manual contains two tables, one listing prefixes and root words with their meaning and one that names common suffixes.
-Following the tables is a list of words, ...
+Following the tables is a list ...